jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## First Battle Scene

-### Introduction
+### Introductionnn

 In the 1970's the transistor, internet, computer monitors, and other digital technology, started to leave labs and research centres and make their way into products.
-Finally, after centuries of limited tools, society had ones cheap enough to mass produce, yet powerful enough to change our way of life.
+Finally, after centuries of primitive tools, society had ones cheap enough to mass produce, yet powerful enough to change our way of life.
 Of course, that's when Darth Blockbuster appeared and went to work defending his way of life.

 Some examples.
 In the 1970's AT&T defended their telephone monopoly by successfully lobbying government to ban Americans from using internet modems.
 In 1984, the entertainment industry defended broadcast television by unsuccessfuly suing home video recorders.
 In 2001, the music industry defended music Compact Discs by successfully suing digital songs.
 Throughout society the antagonists found ways to prevent the majical possibilities digital tools offered society to technologically evolve.